 Market risk can be divided into various factors: foreign exchange rate, interest rate, equity price, and option risks.
-Finetuned management for each risk category is achieved by employing the VaR method in conjunction with suitable indicators for managing the risk of individual financial instruments such as the basis-point-value (BPV) indicator, which measures the potential change in earnings stated at market value for every 0.01 percentage-point fluctuation in interest rates.
+Fine-tuned management of each risk category is achieved by employing the VaR method in conjunction with suitable indicators for managing the risk of individual financial instruments such as the basis-pointvalue (BPV) indicator, which measures the potential change in earnings stated at market value for every 0.01 percentage-point fluctuation in interest rates.
+The VaR results for fiscal 2006 are shown below